sfmajors373/100-days-of-code/log2.md

 **Thoughts:** Have a migraine.
 Am nauseous.
 That mlp isn't my best work, but it is working and today that is all that matters.
 Maybe I will add dropout or change the loss/optimizer tomorrow.

 **Link to work:** [MNIST mlp](https://github.com/sfmajors373/deep-learning-v2-pytorch/blob/master/convolutional-neural-networks/mnist-mlp/mnist_mlp_exercise.ipynb)

+### Day 3: December 18, 2019

+**Today's Progress**: Worked through lessons 6.13-6.19 in the deep learning course.
+Also made another Ubuntu vm for the GIS project.

+**Thoughts:** Good work day.

+**Link to work:** Nothing to link today.
+Just another prep day for exciting things later.